dtudk/pythonsupport-page/docs/internal/documentation.rst

 Good or bad documentation
 =========================

-Writing good is extremely difficult.
+Writing a good documentation is extremely difficult.
 Aspects such as content, audience, understandability, layout etc. are all important for users interacting with the documentation site.